 Your son, daughter or spouse must provide a signed letter to the campus office which maintains the sought-after record, expressly permitting your review of his or her student record and specifying the length of time for which access is granted.
-Students may also authorize University personnell to discuss financial aid, registration and billing information Under the "Grant Access" option at https://myfinaid.berkeley.edu.
+Students may also authorize University personnel to discuss financial aid, registration and billing information under the "Grant Access" option at https://myfinaid.berkeley.edu.
 More information is available on Financial Aid & Scholarship site.

 What if a parent or spouse needs access to a student's record as a result of a health or safety emergency?

 Requests should be directed to the UC Police Department, 510-642-6760, with a description of the nature of the emergency need to contact the student.
 At the discretion of the police and the Office of the Registrar, disclosure of a limited amount of information may be made to appropriate parties in connection with an emergency when the information is necessary to protect the health and safety of the student or other persons.